 Nathan, Noah L. Working Paper.
-“Electoral Consequences of Colonial Invention: Chieftaincy and Distribution in Northern Ghana.”
+“Electoral Consequences of Colonial Invention: Brokers, Chiefs, and Distribution in Northern Ghana.”

-I leverage exogenous variation in the historical origins of chieftaincy to study the effects of traditional leaders on voters’ ability to extract state resources.
-Using original data on the history of traditional institutions in Northern Ghana combined with fine-grained census data, survey data, and polling station-level election results, I show that communities with chiefs from ethnic groups assigned to the colonial invention of chieftaincy in the late-19th century have less leverage to benefit from patronage exchanges with politicians today.
-I argue that this is because traditional institutions invented by colonial authorities are especially prone to capture, empowering intermediaries who can engage in rent-seeking.
-The paper demonstrates the contemporary importance of the historical origins of chieftaincy in Africa and identifies conditions under which voters benefit from brokered politics in clientelistic political systems.
+Existing research on brokered politics primarily focuses on how brokers help parties engage in clientelism.
+Less studied is whether brokers actually help the voters who are their clients.
+I leverage exogenous variation in the origins of traditional leadership institutions to study the effects of chiefs — a common type of broker — on voters’ ability to extract state resources from politicians.
+Using original data from Northern Ghana, I show that communities with chiefs from ethnic groups assigned to the colonial invention of chieftaincy in the late-19th century have less leverage to benefit from the distribution of state resources today.
+I argue that this is because traditional institutions invented by colonial authorities are especially prone to elite capture, empowering electoral intermediaries more able to engage in rent-seeking.
+The paper identifies conditions under which voters benefit from brokers in clientelistic political systems and demonstrates the contemporary importance of the historical origins of chieftaincy in Africa.

 Brierley, Sarah and Noah L Nathan.
 Working Paper.
-“Who are the Foot Soldiers?
-Local Party Intermediaries in Ghana.”
+“Motivating the Machine: The Selection and Payment of Party Brokers in Ghana.”

 Ichino, Nahomi and Noah L Nathan.
 Working Paper.
 “Democratizing the Party: The Effects of Primary Election Reforms in Ghana.”

-Political parties in new democracies increasingly use primaries to select legislative candidates.
-But we know little about how internal party procedures shape the field of politicians who seek elected office in patronage-oriented political systems.
-We propose that democratizing candidate selection by expanding the primary electorate has two consequences: the electorate will have more diverse preferences and vote buying will become a less effective strategy.
+Recent reforms to primary election rules by one of Ghana’s major parties offer a rare opportunity to assess the effects of expansions of the franchise in contemporary new democracies, where universal suffrage was usually otherwise already established at independence.
+We propose that democratizing candidate selection by expanding the primary electorate has two consequences in patronage-oriented political systems: the electorate will have more diverse preferences and vote buying will become a less effective strategy.
 These changes, in turn, affect the types of politicians who seek and win legislative nominations.
-We construct an original dataset to analyze the impacts of recent reforms to primary rules by one of the major parties in Ghana.
-We show that expanding the primary electorate opened paths to office for politicians from groups that were previously excluded, including women, members of local minority ethnic groups, and members of ethnic groups outside a party’s core coalition.
+Using an original dataset on candidate entry and nominations, we show that expanding the primary electorate opened paths to office for politicians from social groups that were previously excluded, including women and members of ethnic groups outside a party’s core national coalition.

 Hicken, Allen and Noah L Nathan.
 “Clientelism’s Red Herrings: Dead Ends and New Directions in the Study of Non-Programmatic Politics.”
 In preparation for the Annual Review of Political Science.